 Why We Need AI Agents: The Answer is Still 42

-In Douglas Adams’ “The Hitchhiker’s Guide to the Galaxy,” the supercomputer Deep Thought spent 7.5 million years calculating the answer to the Ultimate Question of Life, the Universe, and Everything.
+TLDR: LLMs are like Deep Thought from Hitchhiker’s Guide—they provide answers without context, making them less useful for specific tasks AI agents solve this by providing specialized intelligence with domain knowledge, tools, and appropriate context boundaries The future isn’t one omniscient AI but a constellation of specialized agents working together, each excellent at their specific domain In Douglas Adams’ “The Hitchhiker’s Guide to the Galaxy,” the supercomputer Deep Thought spent 7.5 million years calculating the answer to the Ultimate Question of Life, the Universe, and Everything.
 The answer?
 42. The problem?
 Nobody knew what the actual question was.
-This comedic masterpiece offers a profound lesson for our current AI revolution: answers without context are meaningless, and context without specialization is overwhelming.
-The Deep Thought Problem in Modern AI Today’s Large Language Models (LLMs) are remarkably similar to Deep Thought.
-They can provide answers to almost any question, but like “42,” these answers often lack the crucial context needed to be truly useful.
-Ask ChatGPT or Claude about quantum mechanics, cooking recipes, and tax law in the same conversation, and you’ll get responses—but are they the right responses for your specific situation? ...
+This comedic masterpiece offers a profound lesson for our current AI revolution: answers without context are meaningless, and context without specialization is overwhelming. ...

 The Great Simplification: How to Thrive When Most Jobs Become Prompts